15 free or cheap kids' book tricks

 The majority of schools are registered to get the tokens for a free book or £1 off, so have a rummage in your little one's school bag if you haven't seen one.

 Charity shops are an Aladdin's cave of cheap children's books.
 We've bought armfuls of books from our local Save the Children at 50p each.

 To take home the best tomes, establish a rapport with your local charity shop volunteers.
 If you're looking for a specific author, it's worth asking if they've any new donations out back.
-See our Charity shop bargain-hunting tips blog for more ideas.
+See our Charity shop bargain-hunting tips for more ideas.

 Its library also includes Braille and giant print books, as well as audiobooks on CD and USB stick.
-Items are delivered free by post.
+These items are delivered free by post.